UBC Technical Guidelines

 The UBC Building Operations Facility & Infrastructure Management Plan – "Investing in Renewal" – addresses specific strategies for operations, maintenance and capital renewal of facilities.

-The UBC Strategic Transportation Plan includes 55 core policies on Transportation Demand Management (TDM):
+The UBC Transportation Plans include the core policies on Transportation Demand Management (TDM):

 • strategies to facilitate reduced air pollution, noise, collisions, congestion, delays